DieSocialisten/Walls.io-API-Docs/README.md

 All endpoints require a valid API access token.
 Find out how to get one in the [FAQs].

 > **Note**: It is not permitted to access our API directly from the browser, because this would expose your secret access token to the public.
-We are also rate limiting API calls, so calling the API from the browser will cause you to hit those rate limits very quickly.
 >
 > Instead, call the API from your server and cache the posts there.